Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 Shop for Kyushu Specialty Items

 Many stores on the main street sell typical, trinkety souvenirs.
-For items with a bit more style and story, head to Kyushu Voice, a store that stocks locally-made goods including foodstuff and crafts.
+For items with a bit more style and story, head to Kyushu Voice, a store that stocks locally-made goods including foodstuffs and crafts.
 There is a cafe on the second floor.

 Try Mentaiko Onigiri